Pacing your story feature

 • Hear bone crunch

-• Felt sweat dripping in eyes
+• Felt sweat dripping in my eyes

-• Taste blood from corner of mouth
+• Tasted blood from the corner of his mouth

-Example: Warily the two men circled.
+Example: Warily, the two men circled.
 Each stalking.
 Both intent and silent.
 A gleaming knife flashed into Steve’s hand.
 The knife whined as it spun.
 The thud was sickening.
 Jim stared at the red wetness.
 He smelled the blood.
 His blood.

 suspense needs pacing